-Scope of Work: Definition, Examples, and Template
+Scope of Work: Definition, Examples, and How-To

-What is a scope of work?
+What is a Scope of Work?

 According to the Project Management Institute, one of the top five reasons for project failure is poor planning.
 In fact, organizations waste about $97 million for every $1 billion invested, due to this poor planning.
+Ouch.

-Producing an effective scope of work can guarantee that projects are properly planned and outlined, resulting in less wasted revenue and a higher rate of efficiency.
+Producing an effective Scope of Work can guarantee that projects are properly planned and outlined, resulting in less wasted revenue and a higher rate of efficiency.

-Scope of work definition
+Scope of Work definition

-A scope of work is an agreement of the work needed for a project.
+A Scope of Work is an agreement of the work needed for a project.
 It brings together all the most important elements of your project foundation, including tasks, assignments, and deliverables.
 They define what needs to be done in order to reach the project goal.

 Collato